jenkinsci/acceptance-test-harness/README.markdown

 * `REPO_URL` The location of APT repository in the format of `/etc/apt/sources.list`, such as `http://pkg.jenkins-ci.org/debian binary/'

+#### CentOS controller (type=centos)
+This controller uses Vagrant to run CentOS, then deploy Jenkins from an RPM repository.
+This controller is not yet capable of testing individual `*.rpm` file.

+* `REPO_URL` The location of RPM repository, such as `http://pkg.jenkins-ci.org/opensuse/`

+#### OpenSUSE controller (type=opensuse)
+This controller uses Vagrant to run CentOS, then deploy Jenkins from an RPM repository.
+This controller is not yet capable of testing individual `*.rpm` file.

+* `REPO_URL` The location of RPM repository, such as `http://pkg.jenkins-ci.org/opensuse/`

+#### Common characteristics of all the Vagrant-based controllers
-When run for the first time, this will create a virtual machine.
-To make repeated tests easy, the VM won't get shut down automatically at the end.
-To do so, cd `vagrant/ubuntu` and run `vagrant halt`.
+When run for the first time, this test harness will create a virtual machine.
+To make repeated tests fast, the VM won't get shut down automatically at the end of a run.
+To do so, cd `vagrant/*` and run `vagrant halt`.
 You can run any other vagrant commands in this manner, which is useful for debugging.

-You can create `pre-configure.sh` and/or `post-configure.sh` as needed to customize.
+You can also create `pre-configure.sh` and/or `post-configure.sh` in the current directory as needed to customize how the Vagrant VM is initialized.
+These scripts are copied into the VM and then executed:

+* `pre-configure.sh` runs before the controller attempts to install Jenkins
+* `post-configure.sh` runs after the controller finished installing Jenkins

 ### Running one test
 You can run a single cucumber test by pointing to a test scenario in terms of its file name and line number like